 - Significant historical resources are identified and protected, and potential impacts are managed effectively.
-Parks and protected areas are valued as natural landscapes that inspire people to enjoy and rediscover their connection to the natural world. - Communities are prepared to respond to and adapt to a changing climate and environmental events (e.g., floods, drought). - Stakeholders are fairly engaged in planning processes, which in turn improve the quality of land-use decisions and build confidence in the decision-making processes.
+Alberta's parks inspire people to value, enjoy and discover the natural world and the benefits it provides for current and future generations. - Stakeholders are fairly engaged in planning processes, which in turn improves the quality of land-use decisions and builds confidence in the decision-making processes.

-B. Regions Defined
+B. Regions defined

-The Land-use Framework proposes to create six regions for Alberta based on the major watersheds, with boundaries aligned to best fit with existing municipal boundaries and the natural regions.
+The Land-use Framework creates seven regions for Alberta based on the major watersheds, with boundaries aligned to best fit with existing municipal boundaries and the natural regions.
 These regions are large enough to work at the landscape level.
 However, the delineation of boundaries recognizes that not all important issues are completely addressed at one spatial scale.
+Where there are issues that cross regional boundaries, the need for linkages and compatible treatment will be identified in the relevant plans.
+For example, while the Red Deer Region will be considered a distinct region for land-use purposes, watershed management policy for the region will be aligned and set within the context of the planning for the greater South Saskatchewan River basin.
 The regional boundaries are illustrated on the map.

-C. Establishing a Model for Regional Planning
+C. Establishing a model for regional planning

-The diagram on page 15 illustrates the model in which land-use planning and decision-making would be conducted within the Land-use Framework.
+The diagram on the next page illustrates the model in which land-use planning and decision-making would be conducted within the Land-use Framework.
 It begins with provincial policy direction guiding the development of regional plans.
 At times, and depending on the issue, a region will be strongly directed by provincial interests.
 At the regional level, plans will set the economic, environmental and social outcomes for the regions.
-These integrated regional plans will provide guidance to municipal and provincial planning and decision-making.
+These integrated regional plans will provide guidance to municipal and provincial planning and decisionmaking.
 For municipalities, this would include general development and area structure plans, and land-use bylaws; for provincial departments, this would include detailed integrated land and resource management plans.